The ultimate guide to progressing your white wine palate

 Honest Grapes’ Tom Harrow on discovering new fine white wines

-In the second instalment of our ultimate guide to fine wine, Honest Grapes’ Wine Director, Tom Harrow, discusses how to progress your palate, once you’ve found a white wine you love.
+In the second installment of our ultimate guide to fine wine, Honest Grapes’ Wine Director, Tom Harrow, discusses how to progress your palate, once you’ve found a white wine you love.

 Using a typical white Burgundian Chablis as his starting point, Tom takes us on a journey to the similarly cool climes of Kent in the UK.
 Here, thanks to the chalky terroir, a 2013 Gusbourne Guinevere Chardonnay conjures the same gently oaked minerality.